openalpr/openalpr_hotlist_import/readme.md

 Currently supported formats include

 1. California DOJ CLEW
-2. Florida state
+2. Florida State
-3. New York state
+3. New York State
 4. Pennsylvania PSP
+5. Mississippi State
+6. Alabama State

-If your state's hotlist is not on the above list, you can either write a parser which inherits from `parsers.BaseParser` or send OpenALPR a 50-100 row example from your hotlist (plate numbers can be altered if needed for data privacy).
+If your state's hotlist is not on the above list, it's possible another format will work -- they tend to be very similar.
+If it's not supported, you can either write a parser which inherits from `parsers.BaseParser` or send OpenALPR a 50-100 row example from your hotlist (plate numbers can be altered if needed for data privacy).
 Then we can write a new parser for you.